Georg von Küchler: Interwar period

 After the war, Küchler was retained in the postwar Reichswehr.
-He initially served in the East Prussian military district (Wehrkreis I) before been given command of a battery in the 5th Artillery Regiment.
+He initially served in the East Prussian military district (Wehrkreis I) before being given command of a battery in the 5th Artillery Regiment.
 Promoted to major in 1924, he was appointed Commandant of Münster for a time, before serving with the Defence Ministry as inspector of schools.
 By 1931 he had reached the rank of Oberst (colonel) and the following year was deputy commander of what was to become the 1st Infantry Division.
 By 1934 he was commander of the division having been promoted to Generalmajor that October.
 He received a further promotion the next year, to Generalleutnant and a new posting, Inspector of Army Schools.

 In 1938 Küchler supported Adolf Hitler in his removal of Werner von Blomberg and Werner von Fritsch from power.
 At this stage of his career, Küchler was a General of Artillery and commander of the 1st Military District.
 This was a challenging post as it was cc East Prussia and largely surrounded by Poland.
 Much of his work was in improving the defences of the area but in March 1939, his troops marched into the Lithuanian city of Memel (now Klaipėda).

 World War II

-Invasion of Poland and France
+Invasion of Poland

 On the outbreak of World War II, Küchler's district headquarters was designated as the Wehrmacht's 3rd Army.
 He now controlled seven infantry divisions, the Panzer Division Kempf plus four commands of brigade size.
 During the invasion of Poland, some of Küchler's troops captured Danzig while the bulk of his forces advanced against the Polish Modlin Army.
-Having taken 10,000 prisoners, Panzer Division Kempf was within 50 miles of Warsaw but it, along with the rest of the 3rd Army, was diverted to the east of Poland.
-Küchler's forces dealt with the Polish units in the area and then linked up with Soviet troops.
-At the conclusion of the Polish campaign, Küchler, still based in Poland, was designated the commander of Army Frontier Command North.
+Having taken some ten thousand prisoners, Panzer Division Kempf was within fifty miles near Warsaw but, along with the rest of the 3rd Army, Kempf was diverted to the east of Poland.
+Küchler's forces defeated the Polish units in the area and then linked up with Soviet troops.
+At the conclusion of the Polish campaign, Küchler, still based in Poland, was designated commander of Army Frontier Command North.

 Küchler refused to use his soldiers to persecute Jewish and Polish civilians, explaining to the Gauleiter of East Prussia Erich Koch that the "German army is not a supplier for a killer gang".
 This made Himmler furious and Küchler was removed from command.
-In November 1939, Commander in Chief of the Army Walther von Brauchitsch appointed him to command the 18th Army, then being organised in northern Germany.
-It comprised five infantry divisions, as well as a motorized division and the 9th Panzer Division, and intended for operations against Holland.
+In November 1939, Commander in Chief of the Army Walther von Brauchitsch appointed Küchler commander of the 18th Army, then being organised in northern Germany.
+It comprised five infantry divisions, as well as a motorized division and the 9th Panzer Division, and was intended for operations against Holland.